 Buying Guide for the Best Apple Homekit Lights

-Energy EfficiencyEnergy efficiency indicates how much electricity the light uses.
-This is important for reducing energy bills and environmental impact.
-Look for lights with an Energy Star rating or those that specify low wattage usage.
-LED lights are generally more energy-efficient than incandescent or halogen bulbs.
-Choose energy-efficient lights to save on electricity costs and contribute to a greener environment.
+Energy EfficiencyEnergy efficiency is measured by how much electricity the light uses compared to the amount of light it produces.
+This is important for reducing your energy bills and environmental impact.
+Look for lights with an Energy Star rating or those that use LED technology, as they are typically more energy-efficient.
+If you are conscious about energy consumption, prioritize lights with higher efficiency ratings.

 FAQ